Greavesy1899/MafiaToolkit/README.md

 This toolkit is a group of programs a plugin for 3DS max and the library, which allows modders to build their own programs.

 ## Features:
+- GameExplorer; a new quick way to modify Mafia II.
 - Open, edit and save 'FrameResource_X' files.
 - Open, edit and save 'FrameNameTable_X' data.
 - Open, edit and save 'defaultXX.mtl'.
 (Material Libraries)